Paramedic/EMT Training and Job FAQ

 Do I Have to Obtain Anything Besides My Education?

 Yes, but not in all areas of Canada.
-Paramedics are regulated by the government everywhere except Newfoundland and Labrador, the Northwest Territories, Yukon, and Nunavut.
+Paramedics are regulated by the government everywhere except the Northwest Territories, Yukon, and Nunavut.

-In all other provinces, you will need to follow some type of regulation.
+In the provinces, you will need to follow some type of regulation.
 In most cases, that means you'll have to complete a paramedic program as well as a period of supervised training.
 Then, in many provinces, you will have to apply for licensure or certification.

 Of course, if you want to drive an ambulance, you will need an appropriate license for that also.